cado-security/product-help/docs/cado/discovery-import/cado-host/deploy.md

 Make sure that devices running the scripts have HTTPS access to the AWS S3 endpoint, for example: `https://<BUCKET_NAME>.s3.amazonaws.com/`.
 :::

-1. In the Cado Platform, go to **Investigation > Import > Cado Host**.
+1. In the / Forensic Acquisition and Investigation Platform, go to **Investigation > Import > / Forensic Acquisition and Investigation Host**.

    ![Import Evidence](/img/import.png)

 2. Select either **Direct Download** or **Script Builder**.
-   - **Direct Download** is suitable for manually downloading the Cado Host binary to endpoints via Group Policy or an MDM tool.
+   - **Direct Download** is suitable for manually downloading the / Forensic Acquisition and Investigation Host binary to endpoints via Group Policy or an MDM tool.
    - **Script Builder** generates a script that can be run directly on a device via terminal, command prompt, or a remote execution tool.

    ![Select OS, storage, etc](/img/configure-runtime.png)